relaybox/presence/README.md

 ### Configuration

 Create a copy of `.env.template` in the root of the project and rename it to `.env`.
-Adjust the configuration settings to match you local environment.
+Adjust the configuration settings to match your local environment.
+Further information about each environment variable can be found in `.env.template`.

 ### Installation